rafaelcn/zepto/README.md

 The zepto processor is a small 16 bit educational processor that is implemented using Deeds software.
-The image below shows an overview of the implemented processor, if you want to see the circuitry for an specific component, open the respective `.cbe` block file.
+The image below shows an overview of the implemented processor.
+If you want to see the circuitry for an specific component, open the respective `.cbe` block file.

 <p align="center">